All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 17+ 2.4 mg (optional) Continue maximum dose Long-term maintenance

 CagriSema requires a modified titration approach due to the dual mechanism of action.
 Phase 2 trials used a more conservative escalation, starting with lower combination doses and extending titration periods.
-The initial dose combines 0.6 mg semaglutide with 0.6 mg cagrilintide, roughly equivalent to the standard semaglutide starting dose in terms of GLP-1 activity but with additional amylin effects.
+The initial dose combines 0.6 mg semaglutide with 0.6 mg cagrilintide, roughly equivalent to the standard semaglutide starting dose for GLP-1 activity but with additional amylin effects.

 Storage requirements are identical for both therapies: refrigeration at 36-46°F (2-8°C) before first use, then room temperature storage up to 86°F (30°C) for maximum 56 days.
 Patients should avoid freezing, direct sunlight, or extreme temperatures that could degrade the protein structure and reduce efficacy.
 Proper storage becomes particularly important for patients traveling or living in areas with temperature extremes.